Crack the code with the Kitronik LAB:bit, the all-in-one laboratory for delivering computer science in the classroom (7 - 10-year-olds).

 The Kitronik LAB:bit for the BBC microbit offers a super fun way for children to learn about coding in an engaging and hands-on way.
-It has been specifically designed for the classroom for KS2 computing and is backed by online MakeCode tutorials, simplified custom blocks, and a detailed getting started guide.
+It has been specifically designed for the classroom computing and is backed by online MakeCode tutorials, simplified custom blocks, and a detailed getting started guide.
 Supplied in the box are; a battery holder (3 x AA), a wheel and tyre for the motor, and the detailed easy to follow guide.

 The board is absolutely packed with an impressive array of features and devices for easy delivery of fun and informative lessons.
 These include; a motor, ultrasonic distance sensor, 2 x large user-assignable tactile buttons (with indicator LEDs), a microphone, speaker (with volume control), 7 programmable ZIP LEDs(in an arc), A user-assignable potentiometer control, 2 x sets of traffic light LEDs, and LEDs arranged in a dice formation (that can also be used for displaying digits).

 The board also features; an edge connector for the micro:bit to slot into, a pre-fitted protective acrylic cover, clip-able pads for attaching an additional motor, 2 x clip-able pads for attaching further buttons/switches, colour changing power indication LEDS, a cutaway for easy reset button access, and pre-fitted anti-slip rubber feet.